2017-18 Rockies Project Team

 Jonah's interest in environmental science was cultivated by many years spent skiing and hiking in Vermont, as well as a semester spent exploring indigenous water management and justice in New Zealand.
-Jonah spends much of his free time skiing and climbing, as well as wandering around the southwest in search of the region's finest canyons.
+Jonah spends much of his free time skiing and climbing, as well as attempting to learn woodworking.

 Matthew C. Gottfried